scilus/scil-documentation/source/our_tools/flows.rst

 Or you can check the documentation from tractoflow documentation `here <https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/options.html>`_.

 .. warning::
-    Once tractoflow is launched, a large number of files aFor more information about ABS, see the reference below.
+    Once tractoflow is launched, a large number of files are created.
+Be careful, files in the results folder (--output_dir) are only symlinks to the "work" folder created by nextflow.
+Do not delete your "work" folder!

 References :
     * Theaud et al. (2020).
 TractoFlow: A robust, efficient and reproducible diffusion MRI pipeline leveraging Nextflow & Singularity. `<https://doi.org/10.1016/J.NEUROIMAGE.2020.116889>`_
     * Theaud et al. (2020).
 TractoFlow-ABS (Atlas-Based Segmentation). `<https://www.biorxiv.org/content/10.1101/2020.08.03.197384v1>`_